dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/usage/customisation/styling.md

 ## Styling of HTML Elements (tags)

-To deal with HTML Elements, without declaring them individual with the right css classes, like `<h1 class="dnb-h1">`, You can import the sub package **dnb-ui-tags**.
+To deal with HTML Elements, without declaring them individual with the right css classes, like `<h1 class="dnb-h--xx-large">`, You can import the sub package **dnb-ui-tags**.

 **NB:** Use it carefully - cause this will effect existing styles as well!